Bob Woodward: 'People Need To Wake Up' To What's Happening Under Trump

 Rob Porter, the staff secretary, said this was almost Nixonian.
 It entered the paranoid zone — Nixon, in his final days, pounding the carpet, talking to the pictures on the wall.
 And Trump just would not come down from that moment, and announced [to anyone listening] that he was the president of the United States: He could fire anyone.
 He could do anything.
 And it was very disconcerting to people who witnessed this.

 He realized then — he was right — that once you have a special counsel with this unlimited authority, essentially unlimited time, going after you, they're going to look under every rock.
-And that's exactly what Mueller has done, and indicted Paul Manafort, indicted people at all kinds of levels, or got guilty pleas and so forth.
+And that's exactly what Mueller has done and indicted Paul Manafort, indicted people at all kinds of levels, or got guilty pleas and so forth.
 It is what, in the FBI, they call the "full field." ...
 People are kidding themselves if they think it hasn't taken a dramatic emotional toll on the president.

 Sam Briger and Mooj Zadie produced and edited the audio of this interview.
-Bridget Bentz, Seth Kelley and Martina Stewart adapted it for the Web.
+Bridget Bentz, Seth Kelley and Carol Ritchie adapted it for the Web.